 And we do so while creating beautifully designed sites.

 “People assume that an extremely accessible site can’t be interesting, but we didn’t accept that,” front-end developer Nicole Oakes said.
 “To us, it was a challenge.”

-So, we did our own research, used as many accessibility tools as we could find and relentlessly tested Boston’s website during the process to make sure it was easy to navigate and enjoyable for any type of user.
+So, we did our own research.
+We used as many accessibility tools as we could find and relentlessly tested Boston’s website during the process.
+We wanted to ensure it was easy to navigate and enjoyable for any type of user.

 “If you don’t think about it from the beginning, it’s an uphill battle,” said Jonny Pacheco, a front-end developer who served as project manager on the site.
 “Accessibility spans all crafts.”

 While redesigning the Boston’s Pizza website, we regularly checked all the ways different people might interact with it – whether they had a long-term disability, such as blindness, or a short-term impairment, like holding a child in one arm while they checked the mobile site.